 - A place of peace: Reflect on the farm’s history as a weekend retreat for the President and humbling gathering place for world leaders including Churchill, de Gaulle and Khrushchev.

 - Tour the home.
 Walk the grounds.
-Hear the stories: Explore the Eisenhower's legacy, their connections to Gettysburg through their stories and collections, and the historica property that served as a retreat, diplomatic getaway and the Eisenhower's home in retirement.
+Hear the stories: Explore the Eisenhower's legacy, their connections to Gettysburg through their stories and collections, and the historic property that served as a retreat, diplomatic getaway and the Eisenhower's home in retirement.